auditize/auditize/doc/docs/logs.md

 ### `entity_path`

-Auditize supports a hierarchical tree structure to represent the entities of your application.
-Entities can be anything: a customer, an organizational unit, a geographical location, etc. Each log must contain the full path to the actual entity which is the subject of the log.
-Example: if the log is about a job offer in Arlington, Texas, the `entity_path` would be:
+Auditize represents the entities of your application as a hierarchical tree structure.
+Entities can be anything: a customer company, an organizational unit, a geographical location, etc. Each log must include the full path to the specific entity it is associated with.
+Example: if your application's organization is divided into regions, states, and cities, and a log is about a job offer in Arlington, Texas, its `entity_path` could be:

 ```json
 [